 Food-grade Mineral Oil

 Some mineral oil is considered "food grade" and can be applied safely to wood that comes in regular contact with food, such as butcher blocks and wooden utensils.
-According to the website Wood Finish Supply, "a cutting board surface is never 'Finished'--the oil is a continuing Treatment, not a finish."
+Many woodworkers believe a cutting board surface is never truly finished because the oil is a continuing treatment, not a finish.
 Because Danish oil is a mixture of chemical varnish and mineral oil, it should not be used on wood products that come in contact with food.
 Raw tung oil is safe to use in this instance.

-Conscientious woodworkers use wood finishes that are appropriate for a wood item, including the amount of contact that will be made with the item over its lifetime.
+When making a decision between Danish oil vs tung oil, conscientious woodworkers tend to choose wood finishes that are appropriate for a specific wood item, including the amount of contact that will be made with the item over its lifetime.
 Tung oil may be a better choice for wood products that are often in contact with human hands.
 Danish oil may be a better choice for wood products that are used more for aesthetic than practical purposes.